react-static/react-static/examples/sass/README.md

-# React-Static - Basic Example
+# React Static - SASS Example

-This example is the most basic version of react-static available.
+This example is based on the most basic version of React Static available.
 It includes:
 - Babel
 - SASS/SCSS imports
 - Image imports
 - File imports
-- SASS Loader
+- SASS loader
-- Automatic Routing
+- Automatic routing

 To get started, run `react-static create` and use the `sass` template.